 Due to vanity among the superstars who love the limelight, a movement saving the circus can only be done from the position of being the manager, which triggers the player’s meaning-making finding strategies to make it to the top of the hierarchy (player’s call).

-Will the circus, driven by orcs from Middle-Earth, be considered as a new take on Tolkien’s world within the story/narrative genre?
+Will the circus, driven by orcs from Middle-Earth, be considered a new take on Tolkien’s world within the story/narrative genre?
 Or will it require a license based on the dynamic and procedural modeling of the actor-objects behavior over time?

-Let’s break the linear plotline leading to an ending of alternative outcomes based on the player’s goal reaching the top of the hierarchy.
+Let’s break the linear plotline leading to an ending of alternative outcomes based on the player’s goal of reaching the top of the hierarchy.

 When the circus is moved, the player needs to make it back to the actor-position so the star-orcs-objects will once again stand in the spotlight and no longer desire to return to the old place.

 Now we have a causal escaping-moving-establishing-loop affecting player’s meaning-making and behavior of strategically going from actor to manager and back to the actor-position, and so on.